mikifus/padland/README.md

 - Groups can be added and deleted
 - Pads can be moved to groups in bulk
 - Design improvements
+- Security: Protected from undesired hosts to run java methods from javascript (disables some tracking too).
+- A hosts whitelist was added.
+Supports "*" wildcard for subdomains.
+- Improved compatibility with older Android versions (not lower than SDK 14)

 v0.3